JesiahChow/JesiahChow-CNAD_Assignment1/README.md

 <h1>Overview</h1>
 The project is a fully functional electric car-sharing system designed using Go programming language.
 This system incorporates multiple features such as user registration, membership-tiers, real-time vehicle reservations, billing and microservices architecture.
 This application uses RESTful APIs and is backed by a relational database (MySQL) to manage data such as users, vehicles, reservations, billing, and promotions.
-The application may be lacking in design as it was not a priority and the features are limited due to the scope of this assignment.
 <h1>Key Features</h1>
 <li>User Management
     <ul>